gvwilson/thirdbit/fiction/maddy-roo/index.md

 The button that had brought that screen to life was blinking.
 She pressed it.

-"We have to go get them!" her mother's voice said.
+"We have to go get them!" her mother said, as clearly as if she had been right there in the room with Maddy.

 "They were taken by bots, Cedilia."
 Mayor Lupus was sympathetic but firm.